jupyter/governance/conduct/code_of_conduct.md

 beyond.

 Naturally, this implies diversity of ideas and perspectives on often complex problems.
-Disagreement and healthy discussion of conflicting viewpoints is
+Disagreement and healthy discussion of conflicting viewpoints are
 welcome: the best solutions to hard problems rarely come from a single angle.
 But disagreement is not an excuse for aggression: humans tend to take disagreement personally and easily drift into behavior that ultimately degrades